Venkat Sumantran

 Venkat Sumantran is an Indian businessman, academic, and author.
 He has worked with the auto and mobility industry in the US, Europe, and India for over three decades.
 He is the Chairman of Celeris Technologies and a member of the board of directors for several organizations in the domains of automotive, electronics, and aviation.
 Sumantran is one of the inventors of the Tata Nano 1 lakh car.
-He was appointed as chairman of the board of InterGlobe Aviation Ltd. (IndiGo Airlines) in May 2022.
+He was appointed as chairman of the board of IndiGo in May 2022.

 Education

 Sumantran received a B.Tech. degree in Aeronautical Engineering from the Indian Institute of Technology Madras in 1981.
 He subsequently earned his master's degree in Aerospace Engineering from Princeton University in 1983 where his work involved stability and control of airships.
 He went on to receive his Ph.D. degree in Aerospace Engineering from Virginia Tech here he worked on low-speed airfoils suitable for the emerging class of remotely piloted aircraft.